JustWaveThings/JustWaveThings/README.md

 - 👨‍💻 All of my public projects are available in the repository's GitHub Pages, for now.
 A portfolio site is planned.

-- 💬 Ask me about what I learned from making **my webpack template repository**.
+- 💬 Ask me about what I learned from making **my webpack template repository, and what I'd do differently**.

 <h3 align="left">Connect with me:</h3>
   <p> 📫  Send me an email: <a href="mailto:justwavthings@pm.me">justwavethings@pm.me</a> </p>